TuXiaokang/pyseeta/README.md

     cmake -G "Visual Studio 14 2015 Win64" ..
     cmake --build . --config Release
     ```
-4. Add the dynamic lib path to system environment variables.
+4. the generated dynamic lib is in `SeetaFaceEngine/Release`
-    + on linux & macOS, the default is `SeetaFaceEngine/library`
-    + on windows, the default is  `SeetaFaceEngine/library/Release`

 5. run test

     on ubuntu or unix